jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 I cannot pretend that I  know everything about the Dancer2 tool-suite, but at  least what little  I know is  better than an  abstract opinion based on no practical experience.

+Since the  Pascal source  files have  been generated  (February 2018), since  the documentation  has  been converted  to Markdown  (September 2022) and translated to English (July  2023), this project will now be on the back-burner.
+Maybe fixing some  typos from time to time, but no big updates.

 # Annexes